Ajayreddy-2006/19AI547-Blockchain-for-Business/Ex_No_3_Supply Chain Transparency for Luxury Goods.md

 Teaches real-world supply chain use cases.

 # RESULT :

-Thus, the Supply Chain Transparency for Luxury Goods has been implemented successfully.
+Thus, smart contract that tracks the supply chain of luxury goods, ensuring authenticity has been created and successfully executed.